 Run through your collected ideas one by one and locate each business idea according to its technological as well its technical maturity on both (diagonal) axes markets and technologies.
 The assignment to a growth horizon can be derived accordingly.

-For example: a business idea which uses a new and not yet proven technology in order create an offer in an already existing market in which the company is not yet active needs to be located in horizon H3 according to this scheme.
+For example: a business idea that uses a new and not yet proven technology in order to create an offer in an already existing market in which the company is not yet active needs to be located in horizon H3 according to this scheme.

 After you have placed all ideas on the respective growth horizons, you can prioritize them.
 Use for example the Priority Matrix canvas to rate the ideas according to their economic value and their technological effort for instance.
 Doing so you should always only compare ideas located on the same horizon against each other: the potentials and efforts for H1, H2, and H3 ideas are very different from each other.
 Hence, they are not comparable which is also true regarding their risks and uncertainties.
 Growth horizon H3 for example is located – speaking of time – in a very far distant future.
 Therefore the ideas in this horizon are still somehow blurry.
 Whereas the H1 ideas are directly in front of you only waiting to be realized.

 When realizing the ideas you should first focus your efforts on the short-term ideas coming from H1 in order to optimize your core business.
-However, still keep an eye on the H2 ideas to prepare their realization respectively: by doing conceptual work, market analysis, prototyping etc. Finally, you still have to glimpse from time to time on the H3 ideas and follow up on them.
+However, still keep an eye on the H2 ideas to prepare their realization respectively: by doing conceptual work, market analysis, prototyping, etc. Finally, you still have to keep in mind the H3 ideas and follow up on them.
 This is important to start timely with realizing those in order to be prepared as soon as the markets and technologies are mature enough.

 Here you can find further documentation: